 Unfortunately, little Suzy isn't the only one falling for the temptation to dismiss or explain away inconvenient performance data.
 Healthcare is riddled with this, as people pick and choose studies that are easy to find or that prove their points.

 In fact, most reviews of healthcare evidence don't go through the painstaking processes needed to systematically minimize bias and show a fair picture.
-You can read more about how it's done thoroughly in this explanation of systematic reviews at PubMed Health.

 A fully systematic review very specifically lays out a question and how it's going to be answered.
 Then the researchers stick to that study plan, no matter how welcome or unwelcome the results.
 They go to great lengths to find the studies that have looked at their question, and they analyze the quality and meaning of what they find.